Sitecore/Sitecore.Demo.Platform/Azure/README.md

 # Introduction

-This Section is dedicated to the deployment of the Habitat Home Demo project onto Azure PaaS.
+This Section is dedicated to the deployment of the Habitat Home Demo project onto Azure.

 # Important Notice